Salien Medhi

 Salien Medhi (died 2016) was an Indian lawyer and politician, belonging to the Revolutionary Communist Party of India.
 He was a state legislator in Assam 1967-1972.

 Early career

 Medhi entered the Guwahati High Court in 1962.
 His legal career developed rapidly thereafter.
 He became a prominent member of the Guwahati High Court Bar Association.
-As a RCPI leader he was closely linked to Kalaguru Bishnu Prasad Rabha.
+As an RCPI leader he was closely linked to Kalaguru Bishnu Prasad Rabha.
 Medhi helped Rabha during the latter's underground days.